hannaszalai/IoT-benchmonitor/README.md

 - From there, it’s queried by the Flask server and visualized live in the browser with Chart.js.
 - LoRa or MQTT weren’t needed since the benches stay close to local WiFi, and I didn't have additional hardware to support anything besides WiFi.

+I chose WiFi mainly for its simplicity, immediate availability, and because it’s built into the Pico W. This allowed using standard HTTP requests without extra modules.
+However, WiFi draws more power (~120 mA during uploads) and is best for nearby infrastructure with constant power.
+If the project needed to work kilometers away or run on batteries for weeks, a LoRa solution would be better for their much lower current consumption and extended range, but with more complex gateways and slower data rates.
+For this bench logger, WiFi provided an easier solution.

 ## Data Storage and Visualization
 ### Storage
 - Data is saved in InfluxDB on each send (every 2s) and kept for full history.